bbauska/JS-Notes4Pros/README.md

 var timestamp2 = Date.UTC(2000,0,31,12);
 console.log(timestamp === timestamp2);
 Sample output: true
-//And when constructing a date from it elsewhere. var otherDate = new Date(timestamp);
+//And when constructing a date from it elsewhere... var otherDate = new Date(timestamp);
 //Represented as a universal date console.log(otherDate.toUTCString());